A Practical Theory of Generalization in Selectivity Learning: A New Generalization Theory

 \begin{assumption} The learned selectivity $\hat{S}$ is bounded such that there exists a constant $C_1$ for which $\abs{\hat{S}(R) } \leq C_1 $ for any $R \in \set{R}$. \end{assumption}

 Before proceeding, we introduce some additional notations.
 Let $\set{Z} = \set{R} \times \RR$.
 We use $Q$ and $P$ to denote the training and testing distribution of $Z=(R,W) \in \set{Z}$, respectively.
-Given the training distribution $Q$, let $Q_R$ be the marginal distribution of $R$ and define $\mathcal{X}_Q:= \bigcup_{R \in \supp Q_R} R$, which is a subset of $\cX$.
+Given the training distribution $Q$, let $Q_R$ be the \emph{marginal distribution} of $R$ and define $\mathcal{X}_Q:= \bigcup_{R \in \supp Q_R} R$, which is a subset of $\cX$.
 The marginal distribution $P_R$ and the set $\mathcal{X}_{P}$ are defined similarly for the testing distribution.
-With these notations established, we now introduce Assumption \ref{assump: samp_x} and \ref{assump: samp_R}.
+We now introduce Assumption \ref{assump: samp_x} and \ref{assump: samp_R}.

 \begin{assumption} There exists a constant $ C_2$ such that the marginal training and testing distributions $Q_R$ and $P_R$ satisfy

 \end{assumption}